VR10/kgenoise/README.md

 # The Effect of Noise on Knowledge Graph Embeddings

 These are the resources for my Bachelor Thesis.
-Under "config files" is the folder structure used for training containing the datasets and config files.
+Under [config files](https://github.com/VR10/kgenoise/tree/master/config%20files) is the folder structure used for training containing the datasets and config files.
 "noise generation" contains the scripts used for generating the noisy datasets as well as a visualiziation of how the scripts operate.
 "results" contains csv and Excel files with all the test results.
-The Excel files also contain the graphs used in the Thesis
+The Excel files also contain the graphs used in the Thesis.
+The code summa

 ## Author